 - The psf rating is derived through structural calculations of the shoring equipment.
 It represents a safe allowable load derived in accordance with nationally recognized design standards.
 Depending on the manufacturer and engineering calculations that number will typically include some sort of safety factor and might be roughly 65% of the failure load.
 A 900 psf rated shoring shield would fail at roughly 1400 psf.
 Figure 4 shows how a triangular soil load is applied to a shoring shield, and Figure 5 shows a rectangular soil load applied to a shoring shield.

 The reason I refer to the rectangular diagram as the OSHA diagram is that they require that the box be rated for the deepest part of the excavation regardless of where the box is situated.
 There is another way to look at it if triangular loading is an accurate prediction of the load the box will see, then the full load the box would see is psf at the bottom times the box height divided by 2 totaling 250 psf x 10ft /2=1250 lbs.
 A rectangular diagram would give 2,500 lbs, twice as much.
 In actuality, the load is somewhere between the two numbers and the rectangular diagram provides an extra factor of safety.

 From an engineering perspective the 25, 45, and 80 times depth numbers are fairly conservative but do have some disadvantages:

-- These classifications are incremental causing a jump from one to the other, A-20,30,35,and 40 and C-60 are not available to the competent person, thereby eliminating the cost saving advantages that go with them such as steeper sloping, more shore spacing for hydraulic shores, and use of lower rated shoring shields or higher rated shoring shields deeper.
-Table 1 shows where the 35 and 60 applies.
+- These classifications are incremental causing a jump from one to the other, A-20,30,35, and 40 and C-60 are not available to the Competent Person, thereby eliminating the cost-saving advantages that go with them such as steeper sloping, more shore spacing for hydraulic shores, and use of lower-rated shoring shields or higher rated shoring shields deeper.
+Table 1 shows where 35 and 60 applies.